🇧🇪

 Self-Catering

-Excellent — Colruyt, Delhaize, and Carrefour carry strong plant-based ranges with clear EU allergen labelling throughout the country
+Colruyt, Delhaize, and Carrefour carry strong plant-based ranges with EU allergen labelling.
+Selection varies by branch and district.

 Vegan Scene

-Strong — Ghent is one of continental Europe's most recognised vegan-friendly cities; Brussels and Antwerp have growing dedicated scenes
+Ghent is one of the strongest vegan cities in continental Europe.
+Brussels and Antwerp have growing dedicated scenes; smaller towns are limited.

 !